Centrum Lake: History

 The lake was first observed by Lauge Koch in 1938 during an aerial survey.
 It was named in 1952-53 when it was chosen as a center for geological research in which Catalina planes could land.
 Huts were built and scientific personnel used the location as a base for research in the area, as well as to launch expeditions further north.

 In 1955 it was considered as a possible site for a military base in Greenland.
 Currently there is a STOL airstrip near the lake.

 Geography

 Centrum Lake is a land-locked freshwater lake with a fjord structure.
 It is located at the southern end of Crown Prince Christian Land peninsula.
 The Sæfaxi Elv, a short river, discharges its waters eastwards in the Marmorvigen, a small branch in the western shore of the Hekla Sound, a little to the north of the confluence with the Dijmphna Sound.
-There are caves in the area of the lake.
+The surface of the lake is usually free of ice in July and August, although there are years in which the ice doesn't totally melt.

 Sydhøjen is a small peninsula on the northern side of the lake which has Inuit archaeological remains.
+There are also caves in the area of the lake.